-HELLENiQ ENERGY also monitors other indirect emissions (Scope 3) from its activities.
-The main ones come from the transport of raw materials and products by ship (imports, intermediate transport and exports) and from office activities, such as air flights, private and other employee transport and consumption of raw materials (carbon footprint project) from all activities in the Group's office buildings (headquarters and refineries in Aspropyrgos, Elefsina and Thessaloniki).
+CO2 emissions (chart below) that would have been emitted if the quantity of electricity had come from project) from all activities in the Group's office buildings (headquarters and refineries in Aspropyrgos, Elefsina and Thessaloniki).
 As part of improving the monitoring and reduction of its carbon footprint, the Group has started a detailed recording of its indirect emissions from the entire value chain.